gigamonkey/snake/README.md

 # Snake

 Simple version of the classic Snake game.
-The one kind of fun thing in this implementation is the autoplay mode which works on a very simple algorithm of building two gradients, on spreading out from the position of the tail and the other from the position of the food.
+The one kind of fun thing in this implementation is the autoplay mode which works on a very simple algorithm of building two gradients, one spreading out from the position of the tail and the other from the position of the food.
 The snake then always stays on cells that are on the gradient to the tail (i.e. it has a path to the tail) preferring to go _down_ the food gradient (i.e. toward the food) when it is visible and _up_ the tail gradient (i.e. away from the